AllFatherOdin2/GradDatabases/DatabaseProject/src/README/README2.txt

 -Entries in index are sorted alphabetically by datavalue, rather than by key -There are many keys that can be pointed to by a datavalue.
 -All keys will be unique
+-All records with a given datavalue will be deleted when using remove() -Hash value may not be unique for all datavalues
+-Text files are essentially infinite length (just changes time-to-access), so we are not handling overflow

 Decisions to Make